jeremyButtler/bioTools/seqByIdSrc/README.md

    (idLkTbl.h has conversion table) and the id sum is found
    - converion ends at space, tab, or new line
-   - all id values are summed up into a single 32 bit (16 bit for -DTHIRTY_TWO_BIT) number
+   - all id values are split into two halfs and the halfs are added together
    - there is overlap, so not best method for fasta files
    - 0-9 + a-f is 0 to 15
    - g-t is 1 to 14